ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 Make sure you have selected a plan "Free" cluster.
 Usually, the cluster created in the us-south(Dallas) region, however sometimes creates it in another region.

 > ⚠️ The free cluster is automatically forced to delete after 30 days without charges.
 Free!
+> ⚠️ It's recommended to upgrade to 1.18 for master and worker nodes.

 > ℹ️ In this document use the cluster name as 'cluster-01'

 ## Install tools